rednafi/dot/README.md

 </div>

-This repository reflects the setup of my workspace.
+This repository reflects my workspace setup.
 I like to keep my work machine as stateless as possible; meaning I can completely wipe out the OS, start over everything from scratch, and become productive within an hour at max.
-Here I've documented a few building blocks of my system, for example—dotfiles, configurations, scripts to run after a new OS installation, steps to carry out so that I don't find myself fumbling for missing pieces while I'm working on something, etc.
+Here I've documented a few building blocks of the orchestration, for example—dotfiles, configurations, scripts to run after a new OS installation, and steps to carry out so that I don't find myself fumbling for missing pieces while I'm working on something, etc.

 Also, I use this repository to keep my tool proliferation in check.
 As SWEs, we tend to keep adding a plethora of tools to our toolchain which often results in an irreproducible and unmaintainable workflow.
 Simplicity spawns sophistry.